 Quite possibly, the most frequently used word in the Christian’s vocabulary is blessed.
 “Have a blessed day,” “blessed to be a blessing,” and “God bless you” are just a few of the ways we put it to use.
 It’s even common among unbelievers to describe themselves as “blessed.”
 Some people think of blessed as a spiritual term for “good fortune,” like when we receive something good, the desired outcome, or an exceptional comfort.
 But what does it really mean to be blessed?

-The word blessed derives from the Greek term makarios, which means “fortunate,” “happy,” “enlarged,” or “lengthy.”
+The Greek word often translated as “blessed” is makarios, which means “fortunate,” “happy,” “enlarged,” or “lengthy.”
 Makarios is used in the Septuagint (a translation of the Old Testament into the Greek language) and the New Testament to define the kind of happiness that comes from receiving favor from God.
-Consequently, blessed can also be translated “favored.”
+Consequently, the word can also be translated “favored.”
 In the New Testament, it usually carries the meaning of being “blessed by God.”
-As in the case of Mary, the mother of Jesus, who was “blessed among women” (Luke 1:42–45, 48), it was the Lord God who had blessed and favored her.
+Mary, the mother of Jesus, was “blessed among women” (Luke 1:42–45, 48), it was the Lord God who had blessed and favored her.

 While material blessings are certainly included in God’s favor, the Bible ascribes a much fuller meaning to the word blessed.